 Data Transformation Influencing Business Strategy

-In the war of enterprises where data is the weapon of choice for all, data providers are taking heavy hits as the winds of change shifts to self-service data optimization.
+In the war of enterprises, where data is the weapon of choice, self-service data integration and optimization are the newest trends.
 With the increasing importance of data access and effective data management, traditional IT operations are giving way to ‘free’ analytics and integration as an integral part of business strategy.

 Self-Service Data Integration

 Several companies have already begun the process of creating a solid data management and optimization framework in 2017 to free their data from the clutches of Data providers and decentralize data integration enabler.
-In this shifting landscape, shared infrastructure, data practices, distributed centres of excellence and frameworks are laying the groundwork for the latest data transformation trend – Self-Service Data Integration or cloud-based data integration.
+In this shifting landscape, data providers are taking heavy hits as the winds of change shift to shared infrastructure, data practices, distributed centers of excellence and frameworks are laying the groundwork for the latest data transformation trend – Self-Service Data Integration or cloud-based data integration.

 This latest Big Data trend completely transforms Business Intelligence giving a new meaning to Data Security and Integrity.
 With an intuitive user interface that is decentralized and lies in the cloud, it is an easy to use, shared solution based on an agile business model that delivers trusted data to business users in time.
 There is clear visibility into the meta data allowing users to track and monitor even the slightest variations and the extensive documentation reduces risk and chances of error.